petter-holmberg/cpp-ref/concepts.md

 Template constraints
 --------------------

-In C++17, template parameter types can be constrained to satisfy concepts.
+In the C++17 concepts TS, template parameter types can be constrained to satisfy concepts.
 There are three syntactic forms available.
 [Sutton13](#Sutton13) §2

 **Example:**